learn-co-curriculum/angular-what-is-the-event-system-readme/README.md

 We can also broadcast events on the `$rootScope` - after all it is a scope!
 As all the children scopes are *eventual* children of the root scope, we will use `$broadcast` as this goes down the scopes.

-Publishing and subscribing to events on the `$rootScope` is generally preferred - most of the time there is no advantage to only publishing events upwards/downwards from the current scope so by using events on the root scope, we can guarantee everyone will receive the event we are broadcasting.
+Publishing and subscribing to events on the `$rootScope` is generally preferred - most of the time there is no advantage to only publishing events upwards/downwards from the current scope so by using events on the root scope, we can guarantee everyone will receive the event we are broadcasting - every scope will get notified of the event.

 ```js
 $rootScope.$emit('eventName');